-There are weekly PE lessons and there may be opportunities to take enrichment activities.
+There are weekly PE lessons and there may be opportunities to take enrichment activities such as using the local Gyms.
 Students will also need to be self-motivated to join clubs, recreational activities and extra-curricular activities, as they will feature highly on requested references and University applications in the future.

 Work Experience.
-Students in Year 12 and Year 13 will have the option of organising a regular unpaid work experience placement to be included in their weekly timetable, during the Wednesday afternoon Sport/enrichment slot period 5 [or an alternative period 5 you may have as a study period].
+Students in Year 12 and Year 13 will have the option of organising a regular unpaid work experience placement to be included in their weekly timetable.
+This could be slotted into the Wednesday afternoon Sport and enrichment periods 4 and 5.
+Likewise, with appropriate agreement, it may be possible to use other mornings or afternoon periods to suit.
+Work Experience is an expected part of the course for those students doing Health & Social.